Skip to content

 Inside Claude Code

-The intelligence system is editable
+The system is editable

 • Edit a knowledge file to change how a concept is described.
 Adjust the pattern catalog.
 Add a new pattern.
 Rewrite the critique rubric.